Sometimes when she screams

 Who’s reasonable and calm and never loses his cool.

-And I realise that being close has a price,
+And I realise that being close has its price,

 And that paying that price is what I’m doing.